brendonh8/brendonh8.github.io/_posts/2017-11-15-enronanalysis.md

 ## Feature Selection

->What features did you end up using in your POI identifier, and what selection process did you use to pick them?
-Did you have to do any scaling?
-Why or why not?
-As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.

 Before deciding which features to use, I created some new ones that may help to identify POI's.
 These features relate some factors that I think may have an impact on the model.

 **ratio_from_poi**: from_poi_to_this_person/to_messages